Recycled plastic is everywhere—and it’s harming the planet

 These materials are bad for the planet for many reasons.
 They’re largely made from petroleum, a nonrenewable resource, the extraction of which harms both humans and the planet.
 They also don’t biodegrade.
 In the 1970s, scientists discovered that synthetic fibers also shed tiny particles into the environment every time you wear it and even more when you wash it.
 Researchers at the University of California Santa Barbara found that synthetic fleece jackets release 1.7 grams of microfibers into each wash, and 40% of that ends up in rivers, lakes, and oceans, where it ultimately poisons marine animals and people.

 Over the past few years, brands have tried to take on the plastic problem by replacing new plastic with recycled plastic.
 Adidas uses plastic fished out of the ocean to make shoes and activewear.
 Reformation and Everlane began using plastic recycled from old fishing nets and water bottles in swimsuits and garments, respectively.
-Pangaia used recycled plastic in its new puffer collection.
+Pangaia used recycled plastic in its new FLWRDWN puffer collection.
 These efforts are an improvement on the status quo, because they have a lower carbon footprint and don’t rely on petroleum.
 But recycled plastics are not a silver bullet.
 They still shed microfibers and will likely ultimately end up in a landfill.

-Jacqueline Savits, chief policy officer for the ocean conservancy Oceana, worries the boom in recycled clothing may actually have a negative impact on the planet because they make consumers feel like they can use plastic with abandon.
+Jacqueline Savitz, chief policy officer for the ocean conservancy Oceana, worries the boom in recycled clothing may actually have a negative impact on the planet because they make consumers feel like they can use plastic with abandon.
 “People can feel good about using a plastic bottle because it would somehow get turned into a fleece,” she says.
 In truth, she points out, 91% of plastic is not recycled, and a lot of what we throw into our curbside recycling bins doesn’t ultimately get recycled for because they are contaminated with food or coated with plastic.
 “The solution is to move away from plastic altogether.
 It’s really doable: Society survived perfectly well without plastic until the 1950s.”

-Savits says that it is incumbent on companies to switch away from plastic-based materials.
+Savitz says that it is incumbent on companies to switch away from plastic-based materials.
 Consumers can’t really drive this change because they don’t have much choice in what they can buy at the moment.
 “The consumer has very limited choices,” she says.
 “It’s really up to consumer goods companies to provide us with alternatives so that we can choose the non-plastic option.”

 A plastic-free synthetic